 \section{Bi-Level Optimal Design and Control Framework}

-The proposed Bi-level optimal design and control framework is presented as Figure \ref{fig:BIconfig}.
-The power demand of the driving profile $P_{dem}$, the battery state of charge $ x_{\textit{SOC}} $ and supercapacitor state of energy $ x_{\textit{SOE}} $ are the inputs of the FLC based EMS, while the outputs are requested power from the battery $P_{reqbat}$ and from the supercapacitor $P_{reqsc}$.
-The outputs of the EMS are the inputs of the battery and supercapacitor modeled in Section \ref{sec:batterymodel}, while the evaluation indexes can be calculated with the outputs of the battery and supercapacitor model.
+The proposed Bi-level optimal design and control framework is presented in Figure \ref{fig:BIconfig}.
+The term 'Bi-level' here means that the optimization is carried out at both the system integration and controller design levels.
+The power demand of the driving profile $P_{dem}$, the battery state of charge $ x_{\textit{SOC}} $ and supercapacitor state of energy $ x_{\textit{SOE}} $ are the inputs of the FLC based EMS, while the output of the FLC is the requested power from the supercapacitor $P_{reqsc}$, and requested power from the battery is calculated by $P_{reqbat} = P_{dem}-P_{reqsc}$.
+The outputs of the EMS are the inputs of the battery and supercapacitor modeled in Section \ref{sec:batterymodel}, and the evaluation indexes can be calculated based on the outputs of the battery and supercapacitor model.

-The working scheme of the Bi-level optimal design and control is illustrated as follows.
-Firstly, the multi-objective algorithm will generate the sizing parameter matrix and the corresponding static tuning parameter matrix of the energy management system, in this work, the mentioned matrices are respectively the number of supercapacitor banks and the parameters of the membership functions (MFs) in different pages of the optimization parameters.
-Secondly, the FLC based EMS constructed with the new membership functions will control the generated new HESS to output the demand power from the battery and supercapacitor respectively.
-Then, the maximum number of laps can be obtained when both the battery and supercapacitor arrives at the minimum state of charge values set in the constraints, while the capacity loss of the battery is evaluated with the average current of the battery during the whole scenario.
-There are quite a lot of existing literature to model the capacity loss of the lithium-ion battery.
-The capacity loss model is mostly validated by discharging the battery with constant current C rate, and we haven’t find any work that can predict the battery capacity loss dynamically with validated experimental work.
-Thus, we choose to estimate the capacity loss of the battery with average load as many previous work did.
-When the Pareto-frontier of the two evaluation indexes is obtained, the above iteration will terminate, otherwise, it will continue.
+The workflow of the Bi-level optimal design and control is illustrated as follows.
+First, the multi-objective algorithm will generate the sizing parameter matrix and the corresponding static tuning parameter matrix of the power management system.
+In this work, the matrices represent the number of supercapacitor banks and the parameters of the membership functions (MFs) respectively in different pages of the optimization parameters.
+Second, the FLC-based EMS using the new membership functions will control the generated HESS to output the demanded power from the battery and supercapacitor, respectively.
+Then, the maximum number of laps can be obtained when both the battery and supercapacitor reach the minimum state of charge values set in the constraints, and the capacity loss of the battery is evaluated based on the average current of the battery during the whole process.
+Many existing studies have proposed models for capacity loss of lithium-ion batteries.
+Most existing capacity loss models are validated by discharging the battery at a constant current C rate, and we have not found any experimentally validated models that can predict the battery capacity loss dynamically.
+Therefore, we choose to estimate the capacity loss of the battery based on the average load like many previous researchers did, and a statistical histogram discharge C rate based approach to evaluate the influences of different C rates on the battery cycle life has also been investigated.
+When the Pareto-front of the two evaluation indexes is obtained, the above iteration will terminate; otherwise, it will continue.